axibase/atsd/sql/README.md

 | 98.8       |
 ```

-An inline view may contain subqueries that join multiple tables.
+An inline view can contain subqueries that join multiple tables.

 ```sql
 SELECT datetime, MAX(value) AS "5-min Peak" FROM (